From Harvest Gold to Millennial Pink: colors that defined the decades

 1970s: Any Colour You Like

-The 1970s are marked by glowing pure primary colors as screen technology made a significant transition from black-and-white to color.
-Colorful Saturday morning cartoons, Sesame Street, The Price is Right and of course, Saturday Night Live all got their start in the 1970s and inspired a generation of youth and teens with their colorful worlds.
+The 1970s were marked by glowing pure primary colors as screen technology made a significant transition from black-and-white to color.
+Colorful Saturday morning cartoons, Sesame Street, The Price is Right, and, of course, Saturday Night Live all got their start in the 1970s and inspired a generation of youth and teens with their colorful worlds.
 Kids played with vividly-colored toys such as LEGO, Hot Wheels, Barbie and Play-Doh.
-Eclectic, vibrant colors from from glowing dance floors and neon lights illuminated the disco and punk scenes.
-Fashions were far more flamboyant: people wore tightly-fitting brightly-colored polyester pants, shirts and dresses.
+Eclectic, vibrant colors from glowing dance floors and neon lights illuminated the disco and punk scenes.
+Fashions were far more flamboyant: people wore tightly fitting, brightly-colored polyester pants, shirts, and dresses.

 1960s: Mod Madness